dgmelski/dgmelski.github.io/_posts/2022-11-09-software-gullibility.markdown

 Let's imagine our hypothetical PDF reader has a vulnerability.
-A hacker might craft a file that looks like a PDF, but instead of (or in addition to) information on fonts, text, pictures, layout, etc., it has data that exploits the vulnerability and tricks the PDF reader into doing other things that are unrelated to displaying a document.
+A hacker might craft a file that looks like a PDF, but instead of (or in addition to) information on fonts, text, pictures, layout, etc., it has data that confuses the reader and tricks it into doing things that are completely unrelated to displaying a document.
+This is commonly referred to as *exploiting the vulnerability*.

 Unfortunately, when software gets fooled, it can get fooled **hard**.
 Given a sufficiently dangerous vulnerability, a hacker might have our PDF reader doing things it has no business doing, like installing backdoors to our computer or running ransomware.

 So, yes, PDFs can be malicious.
 Images (gifs, jpegs) can be malicious.
 Movie files (mpegs, AVIs, MOVs) can be malicious.
-Software vulnerabilities are entirely too common.
+Most inputs to computer software are potentially malicious.

 As stated above, my research has focused on making software less gullible, that is, less vulnerable to expoilt by malicious inputs (images, movies, documents,